webpack/webpack.js.org/content/concepts/loaders.md

 If you fail to define a loader for the desired files within your project, you will receive an error similar to the following:

-`Module not found: Error: Can't resolve 'json-loader' in ...`
+`Module not found: Error: Can't resolve 'sass-loader' in ...`

-This can be cured by installing `json-loader`
+This can be cured by installing `sass-loader`

-`$ npm install --save-dev json-loader`
+`$ npm install --save-dev sass-loader`

 And referencing the loader within your `webpack.config.js`